tommyalvarez/fourthbase/README.md

 #### Database Tasks

 ThirdBase aims to work seamlessly within your Rails application.
-When it makes sense, we run a mirrored `db:second_base` task for matching ActiveRecord base database task.
-These can all be deactivated by setting `config.second_base.run_with_db_tasks = false` in your Application's configuration.
+When it makes sense, we run a mirrored `db:third_base` task for matching ActiveRecord base database task.
+These can all be deactivated by setting `config.third_base.run_with_db_tasks = false` in your Application's configuration.
 For example:

 ```shell
 $ rake db:create
 ```

 This will not only create your base development database, but it will also create your second database as specified by the configuration within the `:secondbase` section of your database.yml.
-Below is a complete list of `:db` tasks that automatically run a mirrored `:db:second_base` task.
+Below is a complete list of `:db` tasks that automatically run a mirrored `:db:third_base` task.
 Some private or over lapping tasks, like schema dump/loading or `db:setup`, are not listed.

 * db:create
 * db:create:all